 High fives are out, elbow bumps are in!

-Support Sunnybrook with this short-sleeved charcoal unisex t-shirt, featuring two arms bumping elbows while wearing scrubs, with the Sunnybrook Frontline Hero logo.
+Support Sunnybrook with this short-sleeved unisex tee in a bright sapphire blue, featuring two arms bumping elbows while wearing scrubs, with the Sunnybrook Frontline Hero logo.

 This came from two of the winners of our Sunnybrook COVID-19 TShirt Contest!